coins/bitcoin-scripts/op_codeseparator.md

-Note, this text is mostly copy pasted from a chat and is totally unstructured.
+Note, this text is mostly copy pasted from a chat history and is totally unstructured and might not make much sense in some places.
+The overall idea is correct though.

 # OP_CODESEPARATOR